 ETC Coordination Course 2021

-Application to the 2021 edition of the course are now open, with limited slots, as the course will include the selected participants of 2020
+Application to the 2021 edition of the course are now closed

 Location: Virtual (self-paced e-modules, virtual classroom sessions, online groupwork)

 Training Category: Management